 Emergency assistance can be offered by Family Service centers.
 The Salvation Army realizes that providing for the survival of the family unit is critical for the community and society as a whole.
 Case managers can help people apply for support or offer referrals.

 While resources at this center, and other local churches or charities will vary, some of the financial and/or emergency assistance services can include rental help or funds to pay a heating bill.
 This is normally for people facing a crisis that they did not create.
 Some individuals may be able to obtain a voucher for gasoline for say a local job interview.
 Or maybe a bus pass for transportation in Harrisburg.
 Call to set up an appointment.

 Social services assistance in Harrisburg include a food pantry that serves residents of the zip codes of 17110, 17101, and 17102.
 A variety of vouchers for basic needs are also available.
-They include bed vouchers (once every 3 years), clothing vouchers (once per year); Back to School supply program (One a year, with a focus on shoes and school uniforms); dinette vouchers (once every three years); a seasonal voucher program for winter coats (once a year).
+They include free clothing vouchers (once per year); Back to School supply program (One a year, with a focus on shoes and school uniforms); a seasonal voucher program for winter coats (once a year).
 In addition, a Christmas assistance program is available in the region.
 This includes toys for children Newborn to 16 and voucher for a Christmas meal.
 Applications are processed in October.

-Food pantries, clothing closets and thrift stores can help the unemployed, lower income families, senior citizens and others keep a hot meal and food on their table.
-Some of the items at the Salvation Army pantries can include canned goods, perishable items, school clothing, baby formula, and more.
+Food pantries, clothing closets and thrift stores can help the unemployed, lower income families, senior citizens and others keep a hot meal as well as food on their table.
+Some of the items at the Salvation Army pantries can include canned goods, perishable items, baby formula, and more.